 Toward an Integrative Shared Cultural Memory in the Mediterranean

-For the last century, our Mediterranean region is facing very harsh cycle of hatred and violence, mainly in Israel/Palestine.
-I argue that the main reasons behind this harsh and brutal violence prevalent in our region are two.
-The one, and the most known, is the nature of the ethnocentric model of the modern nation-state.
+For the last century, our Mediterranean region has been facing a very harsh cycle of hatred and violence, particularly in Israel/Palestine.
+I would argue that there are two main reasons for this harsh and brutal violence prevalent in our region.
+The first, and the best known, is the nature of the ethnocentric model of the modern nation-state.
 The second, and the less known, is the ethno-religious memory dominant among the groups in-conflict.
-One of the best ways to get out of the cycle of hostility and violence in which we live today in Palestine/Israel lies in transforming the ethno and religio-historical memories in-conflict and eschatological beliefs in-contention into one integrative cultural memory, i.e. shared memory of Mediterranean culture - kulturelle Gedächtnis, – a concept coined by Aby Warburg, developed by Jan Assmann and recently adapted by Guy Stroumsa.
-The dialectics of the Mediterranean religious and cultural interchange creates what Stroumsa has called “the Abrahamic eco-system”, only within it one can fully understand the history of religions and religious, cultural and historical concepts.
-Too often, this history and concepts have been, and still is, the core of bigotry, prejudice and violence.
+One of the best ways to get out of the cycle of hostility and violence in which we live today in Palestine/Israel lies in transforming the ethno and religio-historical memories in-conflict and eschatological beliefs in-contention into one integrative cultural memory, i.e. a shared memory of Mediterranean culture – kulturelle Gedächtnis – a concept coined by Aby Warburg, developed by Jan Assmann, and recently adapted by Guy Stroumsa.
+The dialectics of the Mediterranean religious and cultural interchange creates what Stroumsa has called “the Abrahamic eco-system,” only within it can one fully understand the history of religions and of religious, cultural, and historical concepts.
+Too often, this history and these concepts have been – and still are – the core of bigotry, prejudice, and violence.

 Such cultural memory provides one of the best ways out of the cycle of bigotry and violence, and altering the contemporary reciprocal impoverishment into reciprocal enrichment.
-Such a cycle is nourished by the separation between all groups and religions in-conflict and the ignorance among them regarding the culture, religious as well as secular, of the other groups and religions.
-To borrow a Platonic wise phrase of Galen, “ignorance is the vice faculty of the unwell souls, where the illumination is the merit faculty of the excellent souls”.
+Such a cycle is nourished by the separation between all groups and religions in-conflict and the ignorance among them regarding the culture – religious as well as secular – of the other groups and religions.
+To borrow a wise quotation from Galen, “ignorance is the vice faculty of the unwell souls, where the illumination is the merit faculty of the excellent souls.”

-I argue that such a passage from religious to cultural memory can contribute to creating a multicultural and multi-ethnic society, the counter narrative to that breeding religious violence and bigotry.
-While the first is centered and well-founded upon the experience of one ethnic group, religion, or “nation”, the second strive to integrate the ethno-religious memories of other groups, religions and “nations” within a given society.
-The Judeo-Arabic literature could be very best corpus to contribute to such transformation if we succeed to transliterate significant amount of this corpus into Arabic editions with Arabic alphabet and publishing it, as a tool to introduce a significant and very rich Jewish literature, which originally was written in Arabic, and for Arabic audiences.
+I would argue that such a passage from religious to cultural memory can contribute towards creating a multicultural and multi-ethnic society, the counter narrative to that which breeds religious violence and bigotry.
+While the first is centered and well-founded upon the experience of one ethnic group, religion, or “nation,” the second strives to integrate the ethno-religious memories of other groups, religions, and “nations” within a given society.
+Judeo-Arabic literature, which was originally written in Arabic, could be the very best corpus to contribute towards such a transformation if we could succeed in transliterating a significant amount of this rich Jewish literature into Arabic editions, with an Arabic alphabet, and publishing it for Arabic audiences.

-Generally, I argue that modern Judaism that developed within the framework of the Zionist project, which is inflicted in nation-state vocabulary, is strictly Ashkenazi Judaism, which had excluded the largest portion of the rich Jewish literature, intellectual as well as exegetic, that developed over hundreds of years in the Mediterranean region, at least until the expulsion from Spain.
-That small portion, which could not be ignored, such as Maimonides' writings, was expressed in, and translated into, ethnic and particularistic terms and was subject to salient manipulation (see mainly Menachem Kellner’s publications).
+Generally, I would argue that the modern Judaism that has developed within the framework of the Zionist project, which is inflicted in nation-state vocabulary, is strictly Ashkenazi Judaism.
+This cultural slant excluded the largest portion of the rich Jewish literature – intellectual as well as exegetic – that developed over hundreds of years in the Mediterranean region, at least until the expulsion from Spain.
+A small portion of this literature, such as Maimonides' writings, could not be ignored, and it was expressed in, and translated into, ethnic and particularistic terms, and was subject to salient manipulation (see mainly Menachem Kellner’s publications).